 Standard Wall Construction

-Builders use an outside corner as a reference point when framing walls, so you might be able to start at an outside corner and measure in 16 or 24 inches, plus the thickness of the siding, and find a stud.
+Builders use an outside corner as a reference point when framing walls, so you might be able to start at an outside corner and measure in 16 or 24 inches, plus the thickness of the siding, and find exterior wall studs.
 This technique doesn't always work, though, because the builder might have started framing at the other end of the house.
 If the house has a crawl space or an unfinished basement, examine the joist layout from below to see if you can determine which corner the builder used as a reference point.
 Wall studs often sit directly over floor joists.

 Locating Interior Studs